Online Session Locator

 4. Teaching Python to Secondary Students: A Backward Design Process [view paper]

-Dr. Wesley A Brashear (Texas A&M University), Dr. Sandra B Nite (Texas A&M University), and Richard Lawrence (Texas A&M University)
+Dr. Wesley A Brashear (Texas A&M University), Dr. Sandra B Nite (Texas A&M University), Richard Lawrence (Texas A&M University), and Dhruva Chakravorty (Texas A&M University)

 M508C·Computers in Education Division (COED) Track 4.B